SURYASNAIR1/Cybersecurity-/Security Assessment of Wi-Fi.md

 Ans : Passwords can be brute-forced but it is probably more efficient to use a dictionary.
 In Kali, wordlists can be found in /usr/share/wordlists.
 Fasttrack is good for testing weak passwords.

+Here I have used an existing word file to crack password.Here we used the command aircrack-ng WPAcrack-03.csv -w fasttrack.txt from this we got the password.

 ![image](https://user-images.githubusercontent.com/123303806/230725999-725dd0b4-0da3-42dd-92c7-3b0975df9674.png)

 ![image](https://user-images.githubusercontent.com/123303806/230726005-0d4e1a8e-f8bb-4e83-a5ff-a5f10dc1b9ea.png)